probprog-conference/probprog-conference.github.io/index.md

 We are actively working to ensure that the PROBPROG conference is inclusive in the broadest sense.
 In particular, we encourage contributions from participants whose gender, sexual orientation, and/or ethnic identities are underrepresented in the field.

-We are at present in the process of drawing up a code of conduct.
 We welcome feedback from the community on policies and measures that help establish a venue that is welcoming to all participants.
 Please direct such suggestions and comments to [probprog-chairs@googlegroups.com](probprog-chairs@googlegroups.com).

 ## Sponsorship